 Anacondas always hunt only when hungry.
 They can eat any animal they can manage to capture.

-Adult anacondas can overpower many different kinds of prey.
-They can eat turtles, sheep, dogs, jaguars, bird eggs, smaller sized mammals, etc.
+Young anacondas prefer prey such as fish, frogs, and rodents.
+Adult anacondas, however, can overpower many different kinds of prey.
+They can eat turtles, sheep, dogs, jaguars, bird eggs, and smaller sized mammals.

 They are also known to prey on other aquatic animals, including fish, river fowl, caiman, and capybaras.